 Planning staff are undertaking a detailed review of the project, in partnership with other municipal teams and external partners.
 Once staff’s review process is complete, they will prepare a recommendation report for Regional Council to consider.

 Before Regional Council make a decision on Case 22332, a public hearing shall be held.
 Additional information on process can be found in staff’s initiation report to Regional Council.

-The open house for Case 22332 will be held on Thursday, February 27, 2020 from 6:00 - 9:00 p.m. at the Our Lady of Lebanon Church Hall (3844 Joseph Howe Drive, Halifax).
-The purpose of the open house is to receive feedback regarding the case.
-Informational posters (see below) will be distributed around the room for attendees to view at their leisure.
-Each poster is dedicated to a specific topic and outlines regulatory changes that may be considered during the planning process.
-These posters may help stimulate questions or comments, which you may submit at, or prior to, the open house.
+An open house for Case 22332 was held on Thursday, February 27, 2020 from 6:00 - 9:00 p.m. at Our Lady of Lebanon Church Hall (3844 Joseph Howe Drive, Halifax).
+The purpose of the open house was to receive feedback about the case.
+The posters below were available for attendees to view.

 Poster One – Study Area